The Estée Lauder Companies (NYSE:EL) Price Target Raised to $337.00 at Deutsche Bank Aktiengesellschaft

-The Estée Lauder Companies (NYSE:EL) had its target price increased by Deutsche Bank Aktiengesellschaft from $316.00 to $337.00 in a research report report published on Tuesday morning, The Fly reports.
-The brokerage currently has a buy rating on the stock.
+The Estée Lauder Companies (NYSE:EL) had its price target increased by Deutsche Bank Aktiengesellschaft from $316.00 to $337.00 in a research note issued to investors on Monday, Benzinga reports.
+They currently have a buy rating on the stock.

-The business also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Stockholders of record on Friday, February 26th were paid a $0.53 dividend.
-The ex-dividend date was Thursday, February 25th.
-This represents a $2.12 dividend on an annualized basis and a dividend yield of 0.67%.
-The Estée Lauder Companies’s payout ratio is currently 51.46%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
+Shareholders of record on Friday, May 28th will be paid a dividend of $0.53 per share.
+This represents a $2.12 annualized dividend and a yield of 0.73%.
+The Estée Lauder Companies’s dividend payout ratio (DPR) is currently 51.46%.

 About The Estée Lauder Companies